 As always, you can click on any of the pink links or images in the post for more information.

-On Christmas Eve, we typically host my side of the family.
-Everybody heads over about mid-afternoon, and I like to have something festive (but not filling) that people can munch on if they’re hungry.
-I’ve done either the cute fruit and cheese Christmas tree or the all-fruit tree in the past.
-They’re easy, healthy, and not too filling! #trifecta 🙌
+On Christmas Eve, I like to have something festive (but not filling) that people can munch on if they’re hungry.
+I’ve either made the fruit and cheese Christmas tree or the all-fruit tree in the past.
+They’re easy, healthy, and not too filling! #trifecta

-I used to make something easy to serve a big group for dinner, like chili or tacos.
-In the last few years, though, we’ve been ordering all the fixings for fajitas from our favorite Mexican restaurant, Cantina Laredo.
+Back in the day when I was serving a lot of people, I used to make something easy to serve a big group for dinner, like chili or tacos.
+In the last few years, though, we’ve been ordering all the fixings for fajitas from Cantina Laredo.
 This allows me to enjoy everything without being stuck in the kitchen!
-Fajitas are always a crowd-pleaser (we do live in Texas, after all!), and the great thing is that Bob and I get to freeze the leftover meat to use later! 😋
+Fajitas are always a crowd-pleaser (we do live in Texas, after all!), and the great thing is that Bob and I get to freeze the leftover meat to use later!

-No matter what I serve for the entree, one thing I always make is Merry Cherry Jello.
-One year I skipped it, and there was almost a riot!
+No matter what I serve for the entree, one thing I always make on Christmas Eve is Merry Cherry Jello.
+One year I skipped it, and there was almost a mutiny!